WhizzCodes/Presonal-Blogging-Website/README.md

  Here the Blogger User is able to post his/her blogs and control those post through Admin dashboard panel.

- where admin has to login to access dashboard and perform events such as Add new post, Edit, Delete etc.
+ Where admin has to login to access dashboard and perform events such as Add new post, Edit, Delete etc.

 # How to run in localhost via xampp server?
   Download the Code zip file.